rikkkdipen/golang/README.md

-# Learn Go Programming - Crush Code Like Harvey Specter 🕶️🔥
+# Learn Go Programming - Crush Code Like A Legend 🕶️🔥

 Welcome to the big leagues.
 This repo is your ticket to becoming a Go champion - no excuses, just results.